marpere/aws-static-website/README.md

 ### 2. Mime Types

 As opposed of files uploaded by AWS CLI, files uploaded in Terraform do not automatically are assigned a MIME type.

 This way, when the browser requests this files, they will have the Content Type ```application/octet-stream```, and will not be served by the browser but be downloaded insted.

-The way to olve this problem is to manually set the MIME Content type of each file.
+The way to solve this problem is to manually set the MIME Content type of each file.

 So I created a file (mime.json) with a map with the extensions and the right content types, for in each upload, the file extension is checked into this map and get the right content type.

 ### 3. Bucket Access

-Some time before, the way to allow S3 to be publicly accessible, would be to open all accesses to the bucket, and front thosefiles with CloudFront.
+Some time ago, the way to allow S3 to be publicly accessible, would be to open all accesses to the bucket, and front those files with CloudFront.

 A problem, in this case, would be that people could still access the S3 bucket content without the need to use the Cloudfront.